 Winter Wedding Ideas for Food and Drink

 A chic upgrade to the chocolate fountain, a hot chocolate dispenser adds cozy charm to your dessert display—without the sticky kiddo fingers all over the satin tablecloth.
+Check out this real wedding to see how this couple incorporated a hot cocoa bar at their rustic winter celebration.

 For an expert holiday spread, go big on the bright and cheery add-ons, from colorful cups and mini marshmallows to cute straws and whipped cream topping.
 Kids and grownups alike will be back for seconds all evening!